hazymorning/origami_weather/README.md

 ## Layouts

-Four layouts are included.
-You choose one under **Layouts** in the editor and it's set up for you.
+Four layouts are included as a starting point.
+All four are built from the same containers and buttons you find in the **Content** panel, so everything in them can be changed or removed.
+See [Building blocks](#building-blocks) for how that works.

 > **Important:** A layout replaces the content of the card.
-Your weather entity, sun entity, moon sensor and icon folder stay, the rest is overwritten.
 So choose the layout first and change things afterwards.

-They're only a starting point.
-All four are built from the same containers and buttons you find in the **Content** panel, so everything in them can be changed or removed.
-See [Building blocks](#building-blocks) for how that works.

 <br>